-Employee recognition programs and strategies vary from one organization to another and are based on the unique needs of a company as well as individual employee preferences.
-Some easy ways in which organizations can recognize their employees are given below:
+Employee recognition programs and strategies vary from one organization to another and are based on the unique needs of the organizations as well as employee preferences.

 1. Written Praise